Updated September 2018

 We welcome all parents who would like to come into school and support children.
 We require all parents volunteering in school to have a Disclosure and Barring Service (DBS) check which is a quick and simple online check which can be arranged through the school office in advance.

 At Fremington School we recognise that some children have additional emotional and social needs that need to be cared for, developed and nurtured.
 These needs can present themselves in different ways, including behavioural difficulties, anxiety and communication difficulties.

-We have 10 licensed ‘Thrive’ practitioners spread across all key stages at Fremington School, 3 of which are on the Senior Leadership Team.
+We have many licensed ‘Thrive’ practitioners spread across all key stages at Fremington School, 2 of which are in the Senior Leadership Team.
 We have a strong ethos about supporting the whole wellbeing of the child and this is underlying in all of our approaches to learning, helping children to feel safe, happy and ready to learn.

 All children receive a PSHE (Personal, Social and Health Education) within their curriculum in order to support their development.
-This can be adapted to meet each individual classes needs through the use of a whole class ‘Thrive’ screener, which in turn allows class teachers to work towards relevant targets.
 Children who require additional support may receive individual Thrive intervention sessions.

 For some children with more complex needs, personalised provison allows access to extra social support groups and intervention.
 Adults working with these identified children may use a range of approaches tailored to meet their needs e.g. Social Stories, Comic Strips, Theraputic Stories, Drawing for Talking, Attachment Based Mentoring and Emotional Literacy Support.

 There is a ‘Games Club’ available at lunchtimes for children who find it difficult on the playground which focuses on building confidence, promoting communication and teaching friendship skills.
 Sometimes 1:1 lunchtime and playtime support is needed to help children develop these skills in order to become more independent.